 But if I have to keep one, I will keep this one.

 Before, I used the BackWPup plugin, which is not bad because it allows you to automate backups and make backups with everything a WordPress backup should have: all the files and folders of your WordPress + the database.

 In addition, these plugins allow you to make backups in the cloud, something very useful if you use dropbox or any other cloud storage system.

 So if everyone does the same thing, why do I like this one more?

-UpdraftPlus WordPress Backup is the only plugin that allows you to restore backups from the same plugin, something that I think is a decisive advantage.
+UpdraftPlus WordPress Backup is the only plugin that allows you to restore backups from the same plugin, which is a decisive advantage.

 The installation is like any other plugin: you search from Plugins> Add New, and put “UpdraftPlus – Backup / Restore”.

-Once installed and activated you will see how to backup WordPress site and schedule them.
+Once installed and activated, you will see how to back up the WordPress site and schedule them.